Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Dataset Evaluation and Analysis

 \section{Dataset Evaluation and Analysis}

-As mentioned, we demonstrate our LLM based solution with Gemini Ultra and Amazon product review 5-core dataset~\cite{Ni2019}.
+We use the Amazon product review 5-core dataset for experiments.
 The full 5-core dataset consists of reviews from all users and items that have at least 5 reviews, resulting in 75 million reviews in total.
 Considering the cost of using LLMs, we randomly sample 10K reviews for experiments.
-We apply the LLM generator to construct the explanation dataset and utilize the LLM auto-rater to judge the data quality.
-In the following, we first validate the effectiveness of our LLM auto-rater and then describe the characteristics of the generated explanation dataset.
+We apply the LLM extractor to construct the purchase reason and post-purchase experience dataset and utilize the LLM auto-rater to judge the data quality.
+In the following, we first validate the effectiveness of our LLM auto-rater and then describe the quality and characteristics of the generated dataset.
+We choose Gemini Ultra as the primary LLM for both extractor and auto-rater, but also assess the generalizability of our approach using GPT-4 Turbo and the more compact, open-source Gemma-7B.